FREE TIPS & TRICKS

 - Post photos from your test-cooking on social networks.
 Facebook and Instagram are the perfect platforms for sharing pictures of the menu and the crew.

-- If you have photos made by a professional photographer, make sure to upload them to your Google My Business account, so users can see them when searching for your restaurant.
+- If you have photos made by a professional photographer, make sure to upload them to your Google Business Profile, so users can see them when searching for your restaurant.

 - When you update a menu or introduce a new seasonal menu, it makes sense to run a remarketing campaign in Google Display Network to let you current guests know about the news.